Athlete’s Foot

 Plantar Fasciitis

-Plantar fasciitis is a common foot condition that is often caused by a strain injury.
+Plantar fasciitis can be very painful and inconvenient.
 If you are experiencing heel pain or symptoms of plantar fasciitis, contact the podiatrists from Boston Common Podiatry.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 What Is Plantar Fasciitis?